clare228/countdown/README.md

 # countdown

+- First iOS mobile app project
-App to count down to an event
+- App to count down to an event